Pilot = Prologue + First Chapter combined.

 Her murder flashes before my eyes again.

-"She just transferred in from England.
-I believe both her parents are half-Japanese, but I hear that Miyakawa-chan's Japanese is terrible-worse than yours was when you first came here, and you're a full-blooded foreigner."
-He lets out what I think is supposed to be a forlorn sigh.
-"She's so adorable..."
+Ryo practically goes misty-eyed.
+A broad smile across his face, he answers, "Yep.
+Just transferred in from England.
+I believe both her parents are half, but I hear that Miyakawa-chan's Japanese is terrible—worse than yours was when you first came here, and you're a full-blooded foreigner."

-It's a lie.
+It's a complete and utter lie.
 I feel sick to the very pit of my stomach.
 But he wouldn't believe me if I told him the truth.

-I keep seeing her out of the corner of my eye, this flicker of dark, red hair in a navy and white sailor uniform.
+I kept seeing her out of the corner of my eye, this flicker of dark, red hair in a navy and white sailor uniform.
 Walking past the door to my classroom.
 In the corridor on my way to the restroom.
-Running around in the courtyard while I was sitting with Ryo on the roof, having lunch.
+Sitting in the courtyard while I was sitting with Ryo on the roof during lunch.
 It's like I'm being haunted by a red-headed ghost.

 No, I shouldn't say things like that.
 She's not dead—not yet, anyway.

 It's a forty-five-minute walk back to my house from Tenshin High.
 Seeing as he lives next-door, I normally hitch a ride on the back of Ryo's bike.
 Not the safest way to travel, but we've perfected it to an art.
-However, when I get to room 2-3, his friends, Hanta and Nakajima, tell me that he never came back to class after lunch.
-Bastard.
-He's probably at the arcade playing videogames.
+However, when I get to room 2-3, his friends, Aoi and Nakajima, tell me that he never came back to class after lunch.

 One minute and eight seconds...